trickiegt/homeassistant-addons/limited-guest-access/README.md

 your guest can access the external_link/name_of_link (for example http://your-external-url.tld:8888/adf12345) to be able to trigger the actions using a button.
+-- These links are saved as json files and can be manually found/edited in /addons/limited-guest-access/data

 ### Inject code into user view